suffolklibraries/sljekyll/elibrary/zinio/index.md

     <ul>

-        <li>The name of the Zinio website has changed to RBdigital.
-You can still access magazines as before.</li>
+        <li>The name of the Zinio service has changed to RBdigital.</li>
-        <li>If you are already using the Zinio app, you may be prompted to download the new RBdigital app.
-This also does not affect the service.
-The existing app will remain available for now.</li>
+        <li>You can still use the Zinio app to access any magazines you have previously downloaded.
+However, <strong>you need to download the new RBdigital app to download new magazines on a tablet</strong>.</li>

     </ul>